Best Hotspot Data Plans 2024

 Measuring data usage for different hotspot tasks

-When you’re using a Wi-Fi hotspot, you can use a small amount of data to do a lot of basic stuff like emailing, posting to social media, sending texts over WhatsApp and streaming the occasional YouTube video in SD resolution.
+When you’re using a Wi-Fi hotspot, you can do a lot of basic stuff like emailing, posting to social media, sending texts over WhatsApp and streaming the occasional YouTube video in SD resolution without making a big dent in your data cap.

 Activities to avoid when using a hotspot: